twhite17/MARIE.py/README.md

 TLDR:
   If you wish to use this for your assignment, make sure it works in MARIE.js before submission.
 Use this software at your own risk.

+How To Use:

+  - Create a file with the ".mas" extention and write your assembly code in here.
+    See https://github.com/MARIE-js/MARIE.js/wiki/MARIE-Instruction-Set-(with-Opcodes) for more information.

+  - Run "python assembler.py"

+  - Type in the filename of your assembly code (don't forget the file extension)

+  - The assembler will output an assembled version of your program with the ".txt" extension You can read this file in a text editor if you like (to see what your assembled code looks like)

+  - Run your assembled code by typing "python emulator.py" and entering the filename of your assembled code.

 TODO: